pbuckner/x-plane_plugins/XPython/docs/source/development/modules/scenery.rst

     You provide an *enumerator* callback to get loadable paths.
 (One virtual path may match many objects in the library).
 Your enumerator function will be called immediately and takes two parameters, one is the found path and the other is the *refCon* provided with the :py:func:`lookupObjects` call.
+Alternatively, use :func:`getObjects`.

     >>> def MyEnumerator(path, refCon):
     ...   refCon.append(path)